omoral02/ui_dashboard/README.md

 #                                        Welcome to Project Gator

-Description: Project Gator is meant to help aggregate troubleshooting worflow modules meant to aide front-line agents in their troubleshooting processes by providing:
+## _Description_: Project Gator is meant to help aggregate troubleshooting worflow modules meant to aide front-line agents in their troubleshooting processes by providing:

         * A Simple way to generate URL queries (PLX/Dremel Scripts) for internal tool querying by saving case data in only one place.
           This makes that data re-usable without the hassle of copying and pasting information from one tool to the other,